jtheletter/TweetsLineByLine/readme.md

 ### For each written work:

-- Save the work’s lines to the `lines` directory, and add its name to the `works.js` list.
+- Save the work’s lines to the `lines` directory, and add its name and handle to the `works.js` list.
 - Create a Twitter account.
 - Generate tokens/keys to authorize the Twitter app to post to the Twitter account ([here](https://medium.com/geekculture/how-to-create-multiple-bots-with-a-single-twitter-developer-account-529eaba6a576) is one way to do so).
 Save to `config/twitter/<work>/dev.js`.
 - Create an AWS SSM Parameter Store named `/<work>/index` with string/text value `0`.
 Save its region in `config/aws/<work>/`.